ankitects/anki-manual/src/deck-options.md

 more steps, "Easy" is not hidden, to allow you to graduate cards from the queue before all of their steps are finished.

-'New interval' controls how much Anki should reduce the previous interval.
-It reduces the previous interval to the percentage you specify.
-If a card had a 200 day interval, the default of 0% would reduce the interval to 0 (but see the next option).
-If you set this option to 50%, the card would have its interval reduced to 100 days instead.
+### Minimum interval

-'Minimum interval' allows you to apply a minimum limit to the above option.
+Allows you to apply a minimum limit to the above option.
 The default setting says that lapses should be reviewed one day later.
 The interval must be 1 day or more.

+### Leech options
-The leech options control the way Anki handles leeches.
+Control the way Anki handles leeches.
 Please see the [leeches](leeches.md) section for more information.
 _____